arosas17/LineCalculations/README.md

 ## Changing Table Values

-To change a value on the table:
-1. Select the desired line number
-2. Select the desired column name
-3. Enter the index number of the row of the changing value
-4. Enter the new value

-This can be done at any point.
+To change a value on the table, first the desired line number and column name need to be selected from the dropdown menus.
+The index number of the desired row also needs to be entered in the "Enter Index" box and the new value needs to be placed in the "New Value" box.
+Lastly, all that needs to be done is click the "Change Value" button to complete the change.
+This process can be done at any point prior to clicking the "Calculate" button.

 **WARNING:** Changing the value on the table is permanent and can only be returned by changing the value back or reuploading the file.